jbcodeforce/jbcodeforce.github.io/docs/architecture/system-design.md

 NoSQL really means sharded database, as some DB can support most of SQL operations.

 **Need to address how to partition the raw data for best performance**.
 For example organize the bucket or folder structure to simplify future queries: organize them by date, or entity key...

 ### Denormalizing

 We normalize the data to use less storage and updates in one place.
 But need more lookups.

-Denormalize duplicates data, use more storage, but uses one lookup to get the data, but updates are harder.
+Denormalize duplicates data, use more storage, but uses one lookup to get the data, which leads to have  harder update.

-To assess what is a better fit, start with normalize, aas we need to think about the customer experience, and consider different types of query.
+To assess what is a better fit, start with normalize, as we need to think about the customer experience, and consider different types of query.

 ## Data lake